Find Affordable College Courses

 Read full report on Materials Sciences at Stevens Institute of Technology

-William Paterson University of New Jersey ranked #7 on this year’s Most Popular Materials Sciences Master’s Degree Schools list.
-William Paterson University is a moderately-sized public school located in the suburb of Wayne.
+William Paterson University of New Jersey came in at #7 in this year’s edition of the Most Popular Materials Sciences Master’s Degree Schools ranking.
+William Paterson University is a medium-sized public school located in the suburb of Wayne.

 Of the 9 students majoring in materials science at William Paterson University, 22% are male and 78% are female.

-With a ranking of #7, University of Southern California did quite well on this year’s most popular schools for materials sciences students working on their master’s degree.
+University of Southern California landed the #7 spot in the 2023 rankings for the most popular master’s degree materials sciences programs.
 USC is a very large private not-for-profit school located in the large city of Los Angeles.

 Women make up 44% of the materials science majors at the school.

-Full Materials Sciences at University of Southern California Report
+Read full report on Materials Sciences at University of Southern California

 #10